 Lawyers Get Better Settlements

-You stand to recover a better payout if you have legal representation.
+You can recover a better payout if you have legal representation as an accident victim.
 For instance, we won a $7,740,000 verdict for the family of a motorcyclist who was killed when a car pulled onto the road from a parking lot.
 We took this case to trial because the at-fault driver’s insurer only offered to pay $25,000.

-Can You Afford to Work With a Motorcycle Accident Lawyer?
+Can You Afford to Work With a Motorcycle Crash Lawyer?

 Team Up With a Sandy Springs Motorcycle Accident Lawyer

-If you were hurt in a bike wreck, a motorcycle accident lawyer in Sandy Springs from John Foy & Associates can assist you.
-We will protect your right to compensation after a negligent party injured you.
-Call us 24/7 or contact us online to get started on your motorcycle accident case with a free case review.
+If you were hurt in a bike wreck, a motorcycle accident lawyer in Sandy Springs, GA, from John Foy & Associates, could assist you.
+We will protect your right to compensation after a negligent party injures you.